(FULL TIME 2002 – )

 (ON STAFF OR CASUAL 2002-2007; 2010-12)

 Natasha trained as a printmaker in Tasmania (BA with Hons) and joined BHE in 2002, working with Basil in remote locations during the first five years, while BHE still operated from a studio under Basil’s house in Nakara.
 Tash editioned many of the Yilpingi Love Magic etchings, produced for the Australian Art Print Network in 2002-3.
 She attended Garma 2003 and 2004 and helped to produce the first Garma Panel, comprising the etchings of 80 artists.
 She also helped run workshops in Yirrkala, Ernabella, Yuendumu and Hall’s Creek, to name a few.
 She had three years away from the studio, during which time she married, travelled to Indonesia and had two children.
 She came back as a part-time printer, joining Basil, Mats and Nena in May 2010.
-Tash returned to university study in 2012, where she is undertaking a Masters.
+Tash returned to university study in 2012, where she has completed her Masters.

 (2007 – )